josephnwachukwu/2024-Front-End-Best-Practices-and-Coding-Standards/README.md

 ## Is this document still necessary in 2024?

-Yes, front-end guidelines and best practices are still relevant today.
+**Yes**, front-end guidelines and best practices are still relevant today. and here is why

-Consistency - not only in the source code, but design and use experience
+**Consistency** - not only in the source code, but design and use experience

-Optimization - developers are on the same page.
+**Optimization** - developers are on the same page.
 Code reviews are much smoother, Easier to identify and address technical debt

-One Band One Sound - makes it easier to adhere to company wide coding preferences and make the code readable to everyone.
+**One Band One Sound** - makes it easier to adhere to company wide coding preferences and make the code readable to everyone.

 ## The Lay of the Land